-Total impaired loans with an allowance, which are measured for impairment using the fair value of the collateral for collateral-dependent loans, had a carrying amount of \$1,319,000 and \$487,000, net of the valuation allowances of \$59,000 and \$9,000 as of December 31, 2021 and December 31, 2020, respectively.
-This resulted in an additional provision for loan losses for the period ending December 31, 2021 of \$59,000 and an additional provision of \$9,000 for the period ending December 31, 2020.
+Total impaired loans with an allowance, which are measured for impairment using the fair value of the collateral for collateral-dependent loans, had a carrying amount of \$1,319,000, net of the valuation allowance of \$59,000 as of December 31, 2021.
+This resulted in an additional provision for loan losses for the period ending December 31, 2021 of \$59,000.

-The following table displays quantitative information about Level 3 Fair Value Measurements for December 31, 2021 and December 31, 2020.
+The following table displays quantitative information about Level 3 Fair Value Measurements for December 31, 2022 and 2021.

-Quantitative information about Level 3 fair value measurements for December 31, 2021 Fair Value Valuation Techniques Unobservable Input Securities available for sale \$ 875 Last sale price - - Impaired loans \$ 1,319 Discounted cash flows Discount rate 5.497% Constant prepayment rate, selling cost and discount for lack of marketability
+Quantitative information about Level 3 fair value measurements for December 31, 2022 Fair Value Fair Value Valuation Techniques Weighted Average Unobservable Input Securities available for sale \$ 840 Last sale price - -

-Quantitative information about Level 3 fair value measurements for December 31, 2020 Fair Value Unobservable Input Securities available for sale \$ 805 Last sale price - - Impaired loans \$ 487 Discounted appraised value 10 - 20% Constant prepayment rate, selling cost and discount for lack of marketability
+Quantitative information about Level 3 fair value measurements for December 31, 2021 Fair Fair Value Valuation Techniques Weighted Average Unobservable Input Securities available for sale \$ 875 Last sale price - - Impaired loans \$ 1,319 Discounted cash flows Discount rate 5.497% Constant prepayment rate, selling cost and discount for lack of marketability